sarahmcdougall/reddit-modeling/README.md

-# Reddit Topic Modeling and Comparison with Published Research using BERT
+# Reddit Topic Modeling and Comparison with Mainstream News using BERT

 ## Project Overview
 This project aims to apply NLP techniques to Reddit data to analyze discussion trends in pregnancy-related subreddits and compare common themes against topics covered by mainstream news.